-A vibrant central plaza at the core of the development on the waterfront will be multi-use and adaptable for residents and public use.
-It is intended that this space become a place of celebration for community events, meeting people and taking advantage of the river views.
+A vibrant central plaza at the core of the development on the waterfront will be addressed by restaurants, shops and commercial uses.
+It is intended that this space become also a place of celebration and for community events.

 A Holistic approach to the landscape design combined with the careful interaction of landscape & architectural elements across the site will result in a 'big picture' design creating and reinforcing the local identity, character and sense of place.